FreeClimbAPI/Java-Dequeue-Member-How-To-Guide/README.md

    | ACCOUNT_ID   | Account ID which can be found under [API credentials](https://www.freeclimb.com/dashboard/portal/account/authentication) in Dashboard           |
    | API_KEY   | API key which can be found under [API credentials](https://www.freeclimb.com/dashboard/portal/account/authentication) in Dashboard |

-## Building and Runnning the Tutorial
+## Building and runnning the how-to guide

 1. Build and run the application using command: